 Please welcome my friend Bobbi to the blog today!
 I love Bobbi’s instructional, motivational writing.
-Read her blog and you’ll find yourself thinking deeply about sustainable fashion, homesteading, seasonal rhythms, and all sorts of other stewardship topics.
 I hope you’ll be inspired by her guest post today on getting your family on board with a simplified lifestyle!

 A simpler life is often a happier one, especially with a family.
 Getting kids and a significant other into the same mindset, however, can be a bit of a challenge!
 That doesn’t make it an impossible task, however.
 With a bit of forethought and a solid commitment to how you handle yourself, you can help change the way your entire family views possessions.

 Leading by example is the most powerful tool any parent has in their arsenal, for literally everything.
 Leading a simplified lifestyle is no different, so start by making your own life simpler.

 The first thing you can teach your family is that it’s okay to simply be.
 Make a time to set down your electronics, turn everything off and just engage with them.
 With teenagers, that might mean they don’t respond at all, but the gesture is still important.
 Start to get rid of your own belongings first, and learn how to walk through a store without buying a single thing.

 Kids don’t want to do anything unless they think it’s fun.
 It doesn’t have to actually be fun for you, so long as the kids think it is.
 Silly songs and explanations go a long way with kids.
 Songs might not make quite as big an impact with your partner, but it certainly can’t help!